tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 attempt to size records so that they fit within any PMTU estimates obtained from the record layer.

 Multiple DTLS records MAY be placed in a single datagram.
-They are simply encoded consecutively.
-The DTLS record framing is sufficient to determine the boundaries.
-Note, however, that the first byte of the datagram payload MUST be the beginning of a record.
+Records are encoded consecutively.
+The length field from DTLS records containing that field can be used to determine the boundaries between records.
+The final record in a datagram can omit the length field.
+The first byte of the datagram payload MUST be the beginning of a record.
 Records MUST NOT span datagrams.

 DTLS records, as defined in this document, do not contain any association identifiers and applications must arrange to multiplex between associations.